numpy/numpy/doc/source/reference/c-api.iterator.rst

     Returns ``NPY_SUCCEED`` or ``NPY_FAIL``.

-.. cfunction:: int NpyIter_RemoveCoords(NpyIter* iter)
+.. cfunction:: int NpyIter_RemoveMultiIndex(NpyIter* iter)

-    If the iterator has coordinates, this strips support for them, and does further iterator optimizations that are possible if coordinates are not needed.
+    If the iterator is tracking a multi-index, this strips support for them, and does further iterator optimizations that are possible if multi-indices are not needed.
 This function also resets the iterator to its initial state.